Wilto/LMM/_src/index.md

 lede: I’m a consultant who thrives on strategizing and organizing complex digital information.
 ---
 And complex digital information is *everywhere*.
 It’s what our websites, apps, and intranets are made of.
-It’s so prevalent that we take it for granted, not realizing that information needs deliberate structure and strategy in order to be useful.
+It’s so prevalent that we take it for granted, not realizing that information needs deliberate structure and strategy in order to be effective.

 That’s my job.
 I work with design, content, and product teams to help them get unruly informational systems under control, and make content easier for people to find, use, and manage.